El Escorial

 Photo by: Giramondo1, Creative Commons

 The El Escorial is the official residence for the emperor of Spain.
-Found in the city of San Lorenzo de El Escorial which is 45 kilometers from the Madrid City.
+Found in the city of San Lorenzo de El Escorial which is 45 kilometers from Madrid.
 It was built in the 16th century and in the present day serves as a royal palace, monastery, school and museum.

 The El Escorial is located at the bottom of the Mount Abantos.
 This site was selected by the emperor Philip II after he ordered the construction of the palace to celebrate his victory over France’s Emperor Henry II.
 The construction of the palace began in the year 1563 and completed in 1567.